Top 12 Most Beautiful Places To Visit in Slovenia

 Perhaps the best place to start is exploring Tartini Square, the heart and soul of Piran.

-You’ll be indulged in the towns true ambience at the centre of the square surrounded by graceful buildings and local eateries overlooking the town’s pier.
+You’ll be indulged in the town’s true ambience at the centre of the square, surrounded by graceful buildings and local eateries overlooking the town’s pier.

 Panoramic view overlooking Tartini Square in Slovenia